istevenful/Fragmented-Memories/README.md

 https://drive.google.com/open?id=1JJS6BolwAGsbFIvSvnAEqOuuN1g_6zDiFRZ7rwxnHdk

-This role was splited by all the team memebers since we are down one person.
+All: This role was splited by all the team memebers since we are down one person.
 Each team memeber had tested the game intensivly in all phases of development, here are the key foundings:

 * Feedbacks on different type of movements tested during development: Eventhough the player is a human, however, the game is set in a deam land, therefore, a more light, fast-reacting and fluid movement is best fitted for the character.
 * Feadbacks on combat: First, we found that hit-boxes are a good method to adjust the difficulting of combat.
 Cooldowns and attack and gaps between when the character can takes another damage is also something to think about when setting the numbers.

 ## Narrative Design

-As a narrative driven game, it was important that the narrative system felt interesting and that the narrative itself was intriguing.
+Travis/Steven: As a narrative driven game, it was important that the narrative system felt interesting and that the narrative itself was intriguing.
 This meant creating custom scripts to give the words themselves juice and to take in feedback about where the narrative was unclear and how the gameplay elements did or didn’t add to the overall narrative experience.
 The narrative was revised multiple times based on the feedback of others.https://github.com/istevenful/Fragmented-Memories/blob/25df54de461d46f4cc5bc36c5a9c3ca9c02af4c9/Fragmented%20Memories/Assets/Scripts/StoryText/TextTrigger.cs#L55

-Each level was meant to have it’s own tone and story, while still building towards the overall theme and narrative.
+Travis: Each level was meant to have it’s own tone and story, while still building towards the overall theme and narrative.
 Large words were used at the beginning of new levels to try and create tone and build the story and the characters changing responses to the world around him created a sense of progression within each level.
 Colors were used to highlight important words and the duality between certain elements.
 Text would get larger when the words being said were important to the story.
 Text would shake to give the player a sense of uncertainty.

 ## Press Kit and Trailer
 * Press Kit materials: Raw gameplay footage